recursion/jackBeNimble/README.md

 # jackBeNimble

-A google chrome extension that provides a sophisticated hotkey order entry system for the [bitfinex.com](http:www.bitfinex.com), [beta.bitfinex.com](http:beta.bitfinex.com), and [exchange.coinbase.com](http://exchange.coinbase.com) bitcoin exchange trading sites.
-Allowing you to easily place orders of a given size at any offset in relation to the current best bid/offer, using only hotkeys.
+A google chrome extension that provides a sophisticated hotkey order entry system for the [bitfinex.com](http:www.bitfinex.com),and [exchange.coinbase.com](http://exchange.coinbase.com) bitcoin exchange trading sites.
+The extension allows you to easily place orders of a (hotkey adjustable) size at any (hotkey adjustable) offset in relation to the current best bid/offer.

 This extension adds hotkeys that allow you to:
 - Toggle your `LOTSIZE` up and down.
 - Toggle a price `OFFSET` up and down.
 - Place a bid at current best bid or offer at current best offer.
-- Place an order of `LOTSIZE` at `OFFSET` below best bid/above best offer.
+- Place an order of `LOTSIZE` at `OFFSET` below best bid or above best offer.
 - Cancel all orders / Cancel last order / Cancel all bids / Cancel all offers.

 On a slightly more technical side, this plugin simply adds keyboard event listeners to the exchange's trading page that allows placing bids and offers, adjusting lot size, and bid/offer offset modifier all with hotkeys.
 It also adds a visible page element that displays the current `OFFSET` setting, which is also adjustable via hotkeys (as is lot size).
-Currently it also slightly alters the coinbase page to make the trading column thinner, providing more room to the rest of the page.
-This may be turned off, or become togglable.

 **Currently this is still being developed and is not polished, production ready, or released as a public chrome extension.**